Erasmus +

 • All students who have a level lower than or equal to B1 on their first level test will automatically receive an email giving them access to the courses;

-• Other students can contact us at outgoing@univ-reunion.fr to have access to it if we have enough licenses left.
+• Other students can contact us at outgoing@univ-reunion.fr to gain access if we have enough licenses left.

 Download a presentation of language courses